 - Cost: Entrance fee is ¥620 ($5,54) per person.

-The Japan Gallery hosts some impressive prehistoric dinosaur bones that are used to create life-like models and arrangements, as well as showcasing the ancient traditional outfits of Japanese warriors and villagers.
 All the tech-savvy people will thoroughly enjoy the Global Gallery, where everything from vintage cars to high-tech technology is provided for you to admire.

 Insiders Tip: The park is also known as the Ministry of Education Museum, Tokyo Museum, and Tokyo Science Museum.